Best UI Animation Tools for iOS and Android Apps

 In order to choose the right tool to make animations, we need to clarify the factors influencing the final result:

 - the complexity of animation design.
-The more complex the animation, the more efforts would have to be applied to implement it.
+The more complex the animation, the more effort would have to be applied to implement it.

 - the right tools.
 It is very important to determine which model of implementation is more reasonable to use in your case.
 Some animations for apps are easier to create on the basis of existing libraries, it's faster and more economical.
 However, if your idea is very specific, custom solutions should be your choice.